 - Ketogenic: Under 20 grams of carbs per day

 - LCHF: 20 to 50 grams of carbs per day

 - Moderate low carb diet: 50 to 100 grams of carbs per day

 The important thing to keep in mind are your individual goals.
 If you want to shed pounds and reduce blood-glucose levels, you may want to work towards a fully ketogenic lifestyle.
 If you want to maintain lower blood-glucose levels, but aren’t as focused on dramatic weight loss, a LCHF or moderate low carb diet can help to achieve those goals.

 Whichever you choose, stay mindful of what you’re eating by reading labels and choosing fresh, whole fruits and vegetables that won’t spike sugar levels.

 5. Stay Hydrated

 Water is, of course, an important part of staying hydrated regardless of your diet.
 But if you’re on a keto diet and trying to lose weight, hydration becomes extra important because it helps to metabolize fat in a process known as lipolysis.

 Can you drink other beverages than water on a healthy keto diet?
-Yes, but it’s important to read nutrition labels (covered in the next section) for grams of carbohydrates and ingredients.
+Yes, but it’s important to read nutrition labels for grams of carbohydrates and ingredients.
 Some acceptable beverages you can include are:

 - Black coffee